Last Updated on December 15, 2022 by lindseymahoney

-This is a fascinating book about timing.
-Daniel Pink dives deep into why we behave the way we do and how timing timing effects how we react to life events.
-He answers questions around the best time to get married, when you are most likely to run a marathon and when you may be most productive during the work day.
+This is a fascinating book about the right timing.
+Daniel Pink dives deep into why we behave the way we do and how timing affects how we react to life events.

 Grit: The Power of Passion and Perseverance by Angela Duckworth

 This is a great book about why some people succeed while others fail.